Call a function Asynchronously from within a Loop and wait for the Results in Python

 import asyncio import random async def time_taking_operation(item): print("operation started for : ", item) #multipying the item result = item * item #getting a random number from 0 to 100 time = random.randint(0,100) #making the function wait for the random period of time to fake real time consuming operation await asyncio.sleep(time) print("operation complete for : ", item) return result async def main(data_list): #looping through the list and calling time_taking_operation function coros = [time_taking_operation(item) for item in data_list] #waiting and collecting responses from each call to time_taking_operation function results = await asyncio.gather(*coros) return results if __name__ == "__main__": data_list = [1,2,3,4,5,6,7,8,9,10] loop = asyncio.get_event_loop() results = loop.run_until_complete(main(data_list)) print("Final results = ", results)

-The output of the above example will look something like this:
+The output of the above code is as follows: